How To Clear Coat an Exterior Wood Door

 Using a brush, apply the product liberally in the direction of the timber grain for best results.

-Let the first coat dry for four hours before applying additional coat.
+Let the first coat dry for 12 hours before applying additional coat.

 Once the first coat is dry, sand lightly, then brush the excess dust off and you’re ready for re-application.